 Sometimes we think we are cruising invincibly down the highway of life.
-Hundreds of facebook friends, constantly liking our exciting snapshots.
-A good job, with stellar performance evaluations.
+Hundreds of facebook friends, constantly liking our posts.
+A good job, stellar performance evaluations.
 Maybe even an attractive spouse, plus kids with high g.p.a.’s and plenty of soccer trophies.
-[Click para leer en español.]
+[Spanish]

 But the highway of life can take a sudden turn, and I can find myself staring at a lonely and dangerous stretch of road.

-I daresay that the scholar of the law who took part in the conversation we hear at Holy Mass fancied himself as cruising invincibly down the highway of a good and righteous life.
-He likely found the parable of the Good Samaritan to be rather jarring.
+I think we can imagine that the scholar of the law who took part in the conversation we hear in the gospel at Sunday Mass–he fancied himself as cruising down the highway of a good and righteous life.
+So he found the parable of the Good Samaritan rather jarring.

 The Law of Moses orders us servants of God to love our neighbors.
-So the scholar had asked Christ, “Who is my neighbor?”
+So the scholar had asked, “Who is my neighbor?”
 After all, the world teems with countless “neighbors.”
 God cannot possibly expect me to love them all!